2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Yellow 15th century Quan Su Pagoda in Hanoi, Vietnam

 Spend the day immersing yourself in the history and culture of Vietnam.
-After a morning Vietnamese coffee, visit the Temple of Literature educational complex that was established in the year 1070.
+After a morning Vietnamese coffee, visit the Temple of Literature educational complex that was established in 1070.
 Then, see a 15th century Buddhist temple, Quan Su Pagoda.

 Next, learn about the POWs that were imprisoned at the Hao Lo Prison (aka Hanoi Hilton) during French colonialism and the Vietnam War.
 Make one more stop at the Vietnam Women’s History Museum to learn about their role in society today and in the past.